Subscribe Now: 1 Full Year for Only $14.95!

 - Tiny bottle of H2O-brand shampoo, and bar soap

 The mini-fridge is a dorm-style unit that sit under a counter or desk.
 It's more like a beverage chiller than a refrigerator in that it'll keep drinks cool, but you're not going to freeze popsicles or make ice cubes in it.
 What you won't find in your All Star Movies room is a microwave, coffee maker (you'll need to stay at a Disney moderate resort or higher), or wired Internet access.

 All Star bathrooms are tiny.
 Almost all feature a tiled tub with shower, while some wheelchair-accessible rooms have a roll-in shower without tub.
 One nice feature in the standard bathrooms is a shower curtain rod that curves outward, so you're not always elbowing the shower curtain while shampooing.
 Water pressure in the shower is average - probably less than what you get at home, but still enough to get your hair clean.
 Eventually.

 A separate dressing area next to the bathroom includes one sink, but not much counter space.
 A 1500-watt, wall-mounted hair dryer is provided, but it's not very powerful.
 The dressing area includes a curtain that separates it from the sleeping area.
 Combined with the bathroom, this means that 3 people can get dressed at the same time.

 We receive a lot of letters commenting on the All-Star Resorts.
 From a family group of 13 from East Greenbush, New York:

 The All-Star Resorts are perfectly family-oriented.
-Some nice touches that were not mentioned in your guide—a small amphitheater set up in the lobby to occupy the kids while you check in, and soft sidewalk material surrounding the kiddie pool, which is only about 10 inches deep.
+Some nice touches that were not mentioned in your guide—a small amphitheater set up in the lobby to occupy the kids while you check in, and soft sidewalk material surrounding the kiddie pool.
 And the playground has two separate jungle gyms—one for older kids and one for younger kids.

 From a Massachusetts family of four: